The Tasmanian endemic Maugean skate (Zearaja maugeana) is listed as endangered under both Tasmania’s

 Recent research indicates that Maugean

 skate sometimes rely on shallow areas of Macquarie Harbour to access highly oxygenated water.
-This behaviour increases the likelihood that skate may encounter gill-nets set to catch other species.
+This behaviour increases the likelihood that skate may encounter gillnets set to catch other species.
 Gill-nets set for long periods of time increase the chances of mortality for any skate entangled.
-Changes to where and when gill-nets can be used in Macquarie Harbour are therefore needed, as a precautionary measure to minimise the risk of interactions between skate and fishers.
+Interim measures for gillnetting in Macquarie Habour were introduced in November 2022 to minimise the risk of interactions between skate and fishers.
+The measures were formalised in November 2023.

-In September 2022, the Environment Protection Authority issued a
+In September 2022, the Environment Protection Authority (EPA) issued a

 Total Permissible Dissolved Nitrogen Output for Macquarie Harbour, to improve environmental indicators including levels of dissolved oxygen.
-The new determination will reduce dissolved nitrogen outputs by approximately 10% compared with 2021 levels.
+This determination reduced dissolved nitrogen outputs by approximately 10% compared with 2021 levels.
+The EPA has also developed dissolved oxygen targets for Macquarie Harbour.
+Additional actions to ensure a viable habitat for the Maugean skate in Macquarie Harbour are detailed in the CAP.

 Community education and awareness

-Maugean Skate Awareness Project will use a variety of community-based activities to engage with diverse audiences on the topic of skate conservation.
+Community engagement has also been undertaken through the Cradle Coast Natural Resource Management’s Maugean Skate Awareness Project, which used a variety of community-based activities to engage with diverse audiences on the topic of skate conservation.